ganeshkcs/EVA4B2/S5/Step5/Readme.md

 Analysis:

 The model gets test accuracy of more than 99.4.The test accuracy seems to be consistent.
+The model is underfitting as we made the train dataset harder.